williaz/TechRefresher/AWS.md

     - ICMP type and code
     - Source/destination
       - IP address
-      - SG: rule will be stale if the SG is in a peer VOC and the SG or VPC peering are deleted
+      - SG: rule will be stale if the SG is in a peer VPC and the SG or VPC peering are deleted
 - ECS
   - Elastic Container Service
   - manage Docker containers on a cluster of EC2